angx-system/angeliax/WALKTHROUGH.md

 visited her lab, watched the filter run, read the failure-to-learning arc in full.

+A local steward she knows, already holding a verified operational node, has visited Amara's lab and posted a witness signal on the filter's record.
+The mathare-kitchen steward reads it alongside the eight months of signals before curating.

 **Client → Add to Base** — Amara's water node.

 Amara's node enters mathare-kitchen's collection.
 Logged, signed,